Who can apply?

 Currently in gaol

-In most cases, people cannot apply to the National Redress Scheme while they are in gaol.
-You will be able to apply to the National Redress Scheme once you are released from gaol.
+In most cases, people cannot apply to the Scheme while they are in gaol.
+If you are in gaol, you will be able to apply to the Scheme once you are released.

 Have received redress through another scheme